nestjs/docs.nestjs.com/content/recipes/suites.md

   it('should fetch cat by id using real HttpClient', async () => {
     const catFixture: Cat = { id: 1, name: 'Catty' };

-    nock('https://api.cats.com') // Making this URL identical to the one in HttpModule.
+    nock('https://api.cats.com') // Making this URL identical to the one in HttpModule registration .get('/cats/1')
-      .get('/cats/1')
       .reply(200, catFixture);